Are photographs of an ancient statue with a QR code instead of a face reliable?

 Read on the topic:

-2. Is it true that the photograph depicts God from the mythology of Maya?
+2. Is it true that the photograph depicts a god from Mayan mythology?

-3. Is it true that the photo depicts the skeleton of the giant snake Titanoboa?
+3. Is it true that the photo shows the skeleton of a giant titanoboa snake?

 Our editors will receive the following text: